Primal-dual algorithm for contextual stochastic combinatorial optimization

 \paragraph{Contributions and outline.} Our main contribution is to introduce an alternating minimization algorithm for contextual stochastic combinatorial optimization, which has several nice properties. \begin{enumerate} \item This algorithm relies on sampling, stochastic gradient descent, and automatic differentiation to update a model~$\varphi_w$, and is therefore deep learning-compatible. \item It is \emph{generic}, and can be applied to any setting where assumptions~\ref{ass:learning_dataset}-\ref{ass:oracle} hold.
-It notably provides a generic algorithm to train policies based on neural networks with combinatorial optimization layers for contextual stochastic optimization problems. \item If the main goal of this algorithm is to learn policies, it can also be applied to find solutions to stochastic optimization problems.
-We show in Section~\ref{sec:convergence} that, in this restricted setting and provided some regularity assumptions, our algorithm converges linearly in value to the optimum of the surrogate.
-Provided some regularity assumptions, we also bound the difference between the empirical risk of the solution to the surrogate problem and the optimum of the empirical risk, and thus the non-optimality of the policy returned for the initial problem. \item Our numerical experiments on the contextual stochastic version of the two-stage minimum weight spanning tree problem show that our algorithm is practically efficient and scalable in the size of the statistical model~$\varphi_w$, the size~$N$ of the training set, and the dimension of the combinatorial optimization problem.
+It notably provides a generic algorithm to train policies based on neural networks with combinatorial optimization layers for contextual stochastic optimization problems.
+This notably allows us to deal with problems where the set of feasible solutions $\calY(x)$, and even its dimension, depend on $x$, which is a known difficulty for most contextual stochastic optimization methods in the literature. \item { We bound the difference between the empirical cost of the solution to the surrogate problem and the optimum of the empirical cost, and thus the non-optimality of the policy returned for the initial problem.
+When $\varphi_w$ is linear in $w$, we prove the convergence of the exact alternating scheme to a stationary point of the surrogate problem, as well as a convergence speed.
+Reformulating this exact scheme as the proximal point algorithm, we identify when it converges to a global optimum and when it might end-up in a local minimum due to non-convexity.} \item {Our numerical experiments, using an approximate algorithm, on three different applications show that our algorithm is practically efficient and scalable in the size of the statistical model~$\varphi_w$, the size~$N$ of the training set, and the dimension of the combinatorial optimization problem.
 The limiting factor is the size of the deterministic instances that can be solved in Equation~\eqref{eq:DeterministicProblem}.
-In particular, it reaches the performance of a Lagrangian-based benchmark with reduced computational cost. \end{enumerate} The key challenge we face to define practical versions of these algorithms is to develop regularizations on non-full dimensional polytopes~$\calC(x)$, and on the distribution simplex over~$\calY(x)$.
-They are detailed in Section~\ref{sec:regularization_on_distributions}. \begin{enumerate}[resume] \item Based on the work of~\textcite{berthetLearningDifferentiablePertubed2020}, we introduce a new sparse regularization by perturbation on the distribution simplex over~$\calY(x)$.
-This new regularization is perhaps the key element to obtain a tractable and generic learning algorithm for large combinatorial problems. \item We highlight several results on Fenchel-Young losses~\parencite{blondelLearningFenchelYoungLosses2020a} on non-full dimensional polytopes~$\calC(x)$, and on the distribution simplex over~$\calY(x)$.
-We analyse their links with Legendre-type functions, mirror maps and regularizers. \end{enumerate}
+In particular, while its strength is to scale to large-dimensional, context-dependent sets~$\calY(x)$, it reaches the performance of state-of-the-art baselines in contextual stochastic optimization on problems whose size is compatible with those baselines, while being orders of magnitude faster.} \end{enumerate} The key challenge we face in defining practical versions of these algorithms is to develop tractable regularizations on non-full-dimensional polytopes~$\calC(x)$ and on the distribution simplex over~$\calY(x)$.
+These have practical relevance for supervised learning with Fenchel--Young losses beyond our method. \begin{enumerate}[resume] \item Based on the work of~\textcite{berthetLearningDifferentiablePertubed2020}, we introduce a new sparse regularization by perturbation on the distribution simplex over~$\calY(x)$.
+This new regularization is perhaps the key element to obtain a tractable and generic learning algorithm for large combinatorial problems. \item We show that structured supervised learning with a Fenchel--Young loss using a generalized linear model can be seen as directly minimizing a single Fenchel--Young loss on the parameter space.
+Hence, only the projection of the imitated decisions onto the feature space matters. \item We highlight several results on Fenchel--Young losses~\parencite{blondelLearningFenchelYoungLosses2020a} on non-full-dimensional polytopes~$\calC(x)$, and on the distribution simplex over~$\calY(x)$.
+We analyze their links with Legendre-type functions, mirror maps and regularizers. \end{enumerate}